TenzinRabjam/Test/README.md

 # Medical Administration Record

 ## Introduction

 Medical Administration Record's purpose is to store the medication records for the residential clients at Valley Behavioral Health.
-It is using a .NET API and ASP.NET Page with a simple API tool named SWAGGER.
-Front
+It is using a .NET API and ASP.NET Page with a simple API tool named SWAGGER IO.

-Give your users an overview of the purpose and function of your project in a paragraph or two (at most).
-Because sometimes a picture is worth a thousand words, include screenshots when appropriate.

 ## Changes

 Keyword: User - Person accessing MAR, Client: Clients at Valley Residential
 Note: 1.
 All the headers are the cshtml pages in this project(13 pages - 6 in Distribution and 7 in Reciever)
       2. We have added few functionalities storing the log with no deletions at all in the entire project